"

 “Good” reasons hinge on ideas that are true or, at the very least, make sense and align with the other beliefs society regards as acceptable.
 On the other hand, reasons considered “less than good” include ideas that are false, unacceptable, unreasonable to believe, or in conflict with the other beliefs society holds as true or, at least, “acceptable.”

 Most people see ourselves as moral agents, and furthermore, we often evaluate the behavior of others, especially when we regard behavior as particularly good or bad.
 It is important to keep in mind, though, that this discussion of the philosophical study of ethics does not advocate particular theories or standards; it seeks to understand the meaning of ethical concepts and the ethical theories that help define right and wrong.
-One’s actions and behavior, after all, do not occur in isolation but rather in the context of society.
+Our actions and behavior, after all, do not occur in isolation but rather in the context of society.

 How does ethics impact me?

 One way people who study ethics view the relationship of the individual to society is the social contract theory.
 Social contract theory is the view that political structure and legitimacy of the state stem from explicit or implicit agreement by individuals to surrender specified rights in exchange for the stability of social order and/or for the protection of government.
 Social contract theory is “theoretical.”
 The “idea” of a contract is offered as an explanation or justification of a relationship between the individual and the larger society or government.
 Social contract theories demonstrate why members of a society would rationally find it in their best interests to comply with and uphold the principles and regulations of their society.
 A social contract theory attempts to justify a particular political system (a currently existing one or an ideal one) by showing why members of society would consent to it.
-Members of society freely relinquish something they value (for example, aspects of their freedom) in exchange for something else they also value (for example, a sense of security.)
+Members of society freely relinquish something they value (for example, aspects of their freedom) in exchange for something else they also value (for example, a sense of security).

 Human reason is a key element in social contract theories.
 First, the underlying view of human nature includes that we are rational beings and therefore can understand why and how regulations and principles make life better.
 Further, given that humans are rational, the contract itself needs to express what a rational person would agree to.